mumoshu/kargo/README.md

   value: prod
 - name: FOO
   valueFrom: component_name.foo
-# kustomize instructs kanvas to deploy the app using `kustomize`.
+# kustomize instructs kargo to deploy the app using `kustomize`.
 # It has two major modes.
 The first mode directly calls `kustomize`, whereas
 # the second indirectly call it via `argocd`.
 # The first mode is triggered by setting only `helm`.